| name | bazinga-db |

 - Orchestrator needs to log agent interactions or save orchestrator state

-- Project Manager needs to save PM state or create/update task groups
+- Project Manager needs to save PM state, create/update task groups, or manage development plans

 - Developer/QA/Tech Lead needs to log completion or update task status